-If you like to read and love books there is a great chance that you have a secret or not so secret dream to write a book.
+If you like to read and love books, there is a great chance that you have a secret or not-so-secret dream to write a book.

 I never thought of myself as a writer when I was a young adult devouring books but in my early twenties, it became apparent to me that it was possible to compose an entire story myself and if I devoted myself to a regular writing practice the dream would someday be within reach.

-The daily writing routine is one part of making the dream true.
-Another one is to set goals.
+The daily writing routine is part of making the dream true.
+Another part is to set goals.
 I like goal setting and I like to map out a plan.
 It makes me connect to my dream but sometimes when the plan is in action and I look at the word count and workflow the daily grind can become a little stifled.
 Often I want to redo the plan or create an entirely new one.
 That is when I know it is time for me to reconnect with the book dream in another way so I actually will do some writing.

 Steps towards the dream

 - Connect to the dream